Drainage system (agriculture): Subsurface drainage systems

+Modern buried pipe drains often consist of corrugated, flexible, and perforated plastic (PE or PVC) pipe lines wrapped with an envelope or filter material to improve the permeability around the pipes and to prevent entry of soil particles, which is especially important in fine sandy and silty soils.
+The surround may consist of synthetic fibre (geotextile).

 The field drains (or laterals) discharge their water into the collector or main system either by gravity or by pumping.

 The wells (which may be open dug wells or tubewells) have normally to be pumped, but sometimes they are connected to drains for discharge by gravity.

 Subsurface drainage by wells is often referred to as vertical drainage, and drainage by channels as horizontal drainage, but it is more clear to speak of "field drainage by wells" and "field drainage by ditches or pipes" respectively.

 In some instances, subsurface drainage can be achieved simply by breaking up slowly permeable soil layers by deep plowing (sub-soiling), provided that the underground has sufficient natural drainage.
 In other instances, a combination of sub-soiling and subsurface drains may solve the problem.

 Main drainage systems

 The main drainage systems consist of deep or shallow collectors, and main drains or disposal drains.

 Deep collector drains are required for subsurface field drainage systems, whereas shallow collector drains are used for surface field drainage systems, but they can also be used for pumped subsurface systems.
 The deep collectors may consist of open ditches or buried pipe lines.

 The terms deep collectors and shallow collectors refer rather to the depth of the water level in the collector below the soil surface than to the depth of the bottom of the collector.
 The bottom depth is determined both by the depth of the water level and by the required discharge capacity.

 The deep collectors may either discharge their water into deep main drains (which are drains that do not receive water directly from field drains, but only from collectors), or their water may be pumped into a disposal drain.

 Disposal drains are main drains in which the depth of the water level below the soil surface is not bound to a minimum, and the water level may even be above the soil surface, provided that embankments are made to prevent inundation.
 Disposal drains can serve both subsurface and surface field drainage systems.

 Deep main drains can gradually become disposal drains if they are given a smaller gradient than the land slope along the drain.

 The technical criteria applicable to main drainage systems depend on the hydrological situation and on the type of system.